Key takeaways

 Charitable Remainder Trusts

 A Charitable Remainder Trust allows a person to contribute assets to a trust and retain the right (for life or a term of years) to receive an annual income stream from the trust.
 At the trust’s expiration, remaining assets pass to a designated charitable organization.
 The grantor of the trust can claim a charitable tax deduction at the time of the gift equal to the present value of the charitable remainder interest.
-“When interest rates rise, the growth rate of the assets and thus the value deemed to go to the charity increases because the calculation of the gift’s present interest uses the IRS’ prescribed interest rates.
-The higher the deemed value of the interest preserved for charity, the larger the grantor’s income tax deduction,” says Falls.
-That deduction is claimed when funding the trust.
+“With today’s higher interest rates, the IRS’s prescribed interest rates used to determine the value of the gift to charity is also higher,” says Paul.
+“The higher the deemed value of the interest preserved for charity, the larger the grantor’s income tax deduction.”
+That deduction is claimed at the time the trust is funded.

 Qualified Personal Residence Trust